samuelfchen/rda-1/README.md

 ## A Schema-less Data Container

-Because XML and JSON are using application-dependent schemas for specifying the data types and the data structure of their content, only data with the specified types and structure can fit into an XML or JSON container.
+With XML or JSON, schemas are used for specifying the data types and the data structure, meaning XML/JSON containers are application specific, as only data with the specified types and structure can fit into a container.
 If an application changes its data format and requires changing the schema, all other connected applications will need to change their container-parsing logic to remain compatible, and this can be especially difficult if the other applications are developed and maintained by different parties.

-RDA is a data container format similar to XML and JSON, but specifically designed to avoid being application dependent[^1]:
+RDA is also a container format for structured data, but is specifically designed to be application independent[^1]:

-[^1]: Full details of the encoding rules can be found [here](https://sierrathedog.github.io/rda/rda-encoding-rule).
+[^1]: Full details of the encoding rules can be found [here](https://foldda.github.io/rda/rda-encoding-rule).

-* Instead of using tags or markups, RDA uses a **simple** and **compact** delimited encoding for separating and structuring data elements;
+* Instead of using tags or markups, RDA uses delimited encoding for separating and structuring data elements;
-* Instead of using named paths to navigate a storage "tree", RDA's storage is a multi-dimensional array that uses integer-based indexes for addressing data elements; and
+* Instead of using named paths for navigating a data elements "tree", RDA uses integer-based indexes for addressing data elements in its multi-dimensional array storage space;
-* RDA container has only two supported data types: RDA or string[^2].
-In an RDA container, composite data are converted and stored as RDAs, and scalar data are converted and stored as strings.
+* RDA encoding supports only two **generic** data types[^2]: type _RDA_ is for storing "composite" data values, and type _string_ is for storing "scalar/primitive" data values.
-[^2]:RDA data types and data structure are [discussed here](https://sierrathedog.github.io/rda/data-type-and-data-structure).
+[^2]:RDA data types and data structure are [discussed here](https://foldda.github.io/rda/data-type-and-data-structure).

-Because an RDA container is schema-less and application independent, it allows "decoupling" the data-transport function from the business-related functions in the system's design.
-Using RDA can be particularly beneficial if applications in a connected system require both flexibility and easy-to-manage compatibility.
+Because an RDA container is schema-less and application independent, it allows "decoupling" the data-transport function from the business-related functions in applications' design.
+Using RDA can provide easy-to-manage flexibility and compatibility to connected but independent applications.

 ## Benefits Of Using RDA

 One use of RDA is for implementing cross-language and cross-application object-serialization.
-For example, you can send [a "Person" object as a serialized RDA container](https://sierrathedog.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your Java program to a Python program, and in the Python program, you can de-serialize a "User" object using the received RDA container, because unlike using XML/JSON, the "Person" object and the "User" object aren't necessarily "sharing the same schema" during serialization and de-serialization.
+For example, you can send [a "Person" object as a serialized RDA container](https://foldda.github.io/rda/2022/10/03/obj-serialization-pattern.html) from your Java program to a Python program, and in the Python program, you can de-serialize a "User" object using the received RDA container, because unlike using XML/JSON, the "Person" object and the "User" object aren't necessarily "sharing the same schema" during serialization and de-serialization.

 Another use of RDA is maintaining versioning compatibility between a sender and a receiver.
 Because of RDA's recursive nature, each "pocket" in an RDA container is itself an RDA container.
 Multiple "children" RDAs can be placed inside a "parent" RDA, which means you can transfer data of multiple versions and multiple formats "side-by-side" in a single container.